BNU-Wang-MSN-Lab/FAVEE-HPP/Study1/README.md

 In study1, we recruited 817 participants in USA via MTurk.
 The codes of cleaning data and PCA are shown in __DataCleanPCA.ipynb.__

 In addition to PCA, we conducted independent component analysis (ICA), exploratory factor analysis (EFA), and multidimensional scaling (MDS) in order to assess the robustness of the results, which are shown in __ValidationFAVEE.ipynb__.

+To further examine how well this 5D model can characterize relationship features, we performed model comparison analysis between the FAVEE model and other existing theories on predicting each relationship feature.
+Using linear combinations of features in each model as regressors, we found that the FAVEE model explained the variance for 65.33% of relationship features (that were not part of the linear combinations), which outperformed other existing theories (45.67% explained variance) and had the best model fit when model complexity was considered (mean BIC=293.85 for FAVEE, 358.10 for other models).(seen in __model_comparisons.ipynb__)